elephantscale/es-training-new/vault-consul/slides/Vault_architecture.md

 ## HTTP API

 * All of Vault's capabilities are accessible via the HTTP API in addition to the CLI.
+* We will call it the "curl" way
 * In fact, most calls from the CLI actually invoke the HTTP API.
 * In some cases, Vault features are not available via the CLI and can only be accessed via the HTTP API.